s-damian/larasort/README.md

 And in the view you can do this in the `thead` of a `table` for example:

-PS: You must put the CSS class `with-larasort` on a HTML tag which encloses the blade directive (on the `table` or `thead` tag by example).
+Note: You must put the CSS class `with-larasort` on a HTML tag which encloses the blade directive (on the `table` or `thead` tag by example).

 ```html
 <thead class="with-larasort">